agenticaiau/roo-custom-agents-rules-generator/docs/agile-readme.md

 Future -> Current -> Complete
 ```

-## Integration with Cursor AI
+## Integration with Roo AI

-The workflow is designed to work seamlessly with Cursor's AI capabilities:
+The workflow is designed to work seamlessly with Roo's AI capabilities:

 1. **AI-Assisted Planning**